-Studio artists and art historians alike are known to be passionate people with a flair for creativity.
-Whether your goal is to develop your own artistic skills or engage with the works of others, these programs will challenge you to see things differently.
-A rich and varied program of distinction, Stetson's art program offers two tracks of academic focus: studio art and art history.
-You will be exposed to topics beyond your major in both tracks.
-You will also have 24/7 access to the studios on campus to have a plentiful amount of time to create and develop your technique.
+Stetson University's Art program offers two tracks of academic focus: studio art and art history.
+Students are exposed to topics beyond their major in both tracks.
+They also have 24/7 access to the studios on campus with a plentiful amount of time to create and develop their techniques.

 Learn more about the Department of Creative Arts.

 "My professors and mentors in the Art Department noted my established skill as an artist and worked with me as an individual to make sure I was excelling and producing pieces to my personal standards.
 I was also given thematic freedom in my pieces, which I believe is optimal for creative expression."

 Erin McCollum '16 Art, Design Lead at AOA

 "People do not buy what you do; they buy why you do it.
 And what you do simply proves what you believe."

 Makeda Smith '15 Arts minor, explaining the need to search for fulfillment above just going to school and getting a job — "prioritizing passion as a priority"